civican/legisinfo/42-1/bills/C-81/bill_text.md

 ### Section 113

-The Chief Accessibility Officer may — or, if requested to do so by the Minister, must — advise the Minister in respect of systemic or emerging accessibility issues.
+The Chief Accessibility Officer may — or, if requested to do so by the Minister, must — **provide information or advice** to the Minister in respect of systemic or emerging accessibility issues.

 ### Section 114